bbc/ShouldIT/README.md

 This is a BDD tool for checking and specking tests against beautiful looking feature files written in MarkDown.

+### How it works...

+Rather than this tool driving your tests it is a test output parser which means you can test natively in various programming languages freely.
+This tool will watch for the test output files or feature file to be saved at which point shows you what specs have and haven't been implemented.

 ## The Feature File

 You can write feature files in markdown.
 You can add any information you want in any way to describe your features.
 However adding the following style of syntax.